To participate in the Assessment of Clinical Judgement (ACJ), you must pass the Assessment of Fundamental Knowledge (AFK).

 Book 1 - Diagnosis, Treatment Planning and Clinical Decision Making

-These components contain single answer and extended match type questions that evaluate your ability to formulate a diagnosis and to make clinical decisions.
-Case histories, dental charts and photographs may be provided for patients of all ages, including those with special needs.
+This component contains single answer and extended match type questions that evaluate your ability to formulate a diagnosis and to make clinical decisions.
+Case histories, dental charts, photographs, and radiographic images may be provided for patients of all ages.

 Book 2 - Radiographic Interpretation

-Using prints of radiographs, this extended match multiple choice component evaluates your knowledge in oral radiology and ability to make a radiographic interpretation and diagnosis.
+Using radiographic images, this extended match multiple choice component evaluates radiographic interpretation and diagnosis.

 The following examples illustrate the format of assessment questions.